smlx/piv-agent/README.md

 #### Consider redundancy

-It is important to understand that if you lose access to your security key there is no way to regain the keys stored on it.
+If you lose access to your security key (lost, stolen, broken) **there is no way to recover the keys stored on it**.
-For that reason it is highly recommended that you use fallback keyfiles with `piv-agent`.
+For that reason it is highly recommended that you use multiple security keys and/or fallback keyfiles.

 #### Install pcsclite